HL7/bulk-data/input/pagecontent/export.md

 ### Request Flow

+Note that this Implementation Guide builds on the [FHIR Asynchronous Request Pattern](http://hl7.org/fhir/R4/async.html), and in some places may extend the pattern.

 #### Bulk Data Kick-off Request

 This FHIR Operation initiates the asynchronous generation of data to which the client is authorized -- whether that be all patients, a subset (defined group) of patients, or all available data contained in a FHIR server.

 As discussed in the Privacy and Security Considerations section above, servers will limit the data returned to only those FHIR resources for which the client is authorized.

-The FHIR server SHALL support invocation of this operation using the [FHIR Asynchronous Request Pattern](http://hl7.org/fhir/async.html).
+The FHIR server SHALL support invocation of this operation using the [FHIR Asynchronous Request Pattern](http://hl7.org/fhir/R4/async.html).
 Servers SHALL support GET requests and MAY support POST requests that supply parameters using the FHIR [Parameters Resource](https://www.hl7.org/fhir/parameters.html).

 A client MAY repeat kick-off parameters that accept comma delimited values multiple times in a kick-off request.
 The server SHALL treat the values provided as if they were comma delimited values within a single instance of the parameter.